 Below are a number of requirements/prerequsites that must be met to install and use the Monocle Gateway service.
-Please read the prerequsites carefully to help avoid erros and further troubleshooting as you try to install and configure the Monocle Gateway service.
+Please read the prerequsites carefully to avoid erros and further troubleshooting as you try to install and configure the Monocle Gateway service.

-The Monocle Gateway runs in the background as a system service and thus should run 24x7 to be available at anytime to handle Alexa requests.
+The Monocle Gateway runs in the background as a system service and thus should run 24x7 to be available anytime to handle Alexa requests.
 If your computer goes to sleep or is suspended, then the Monocle Gateway will not be available during those periods.

 The Monocle Gateway must be able to communicate out to the Internet.
-The Monocle Gateway communicates to the Monocle API servers securely via HTTPS connections on port 443.
+The Monocle Gateway communicates to the Monocle API servers securely via HTTPS connections on TCP port 443.
 No inbound access is required; thus no Internet gateway firewall exceptions or NAT rules need to be defined for any inbound acesss.

 The Monocle Gateway must be able to listen and accept connections on port 443 locally on your network.
 (Not from the Internet).
-If a local firewall is installed and running on the system where you have installed the Moncle Gateway service, please make sure that port 443 is ALLOWED for Monocle Gateway.
+If a local firewall is installed and running on the system where you have installed the Monocle Gateway service, please make sure that TCP port 443 is ALLOWED for Monocle Gateway.

 The Monocle Gateway can be installed on any of the following systems: